 Scientific Projects Listed by Faculty Member Available July 2014

 All fellows work with two faculty scientific advisors, and as part of their application, are asked to identify up to three faculty with whom they wish to work, listed in order of priority.
 Once matched with two faculty scientific advisors, fellows join research teams based on their interests and experience.

-Christian M. Connell, Ph.D., is Associate Professor of Psychology in Psychiatry, and Director, Child Development and Epidemiological Research, Division of Prevention & Community Research.
+Christian M. Connell, Ph.D., is Associate Professor of Psychiatry (Psychology Section), and Director, Child Development and Epidemiological Research, Division of Prevention & Community Research.
 His research addresses issues related to the prevention of risk behaviors and the promotion of positive outcomes for at-risk child and adolescent populations within community settings or served through formal systems of care.
 A primary focus of his current research examines outcomes for children exposed to maltreatment and other trauma, or who are involved in the child welfare or children’s behavioral health systems.
 This research includes a focus on child, family, and other factors that interact to influence youth outcomes, as well as the evaluation of community-based services and supports to improve child and family outcomes.
 Other areas of research include the development of risky behaviors (including substance use, risky sexual behavior, or antisocial/delinquent activity) among community-based child and adolescent populations and the use of advanced multivariate data analytic methods to examine risk and protective processes associated with developmental processes in these types of behavioral outcomes.